Here’s a post I never thought I would have to write.

 You know what makes financial markets crash?
 Uncertainly.
-Uncertainty leads to a lack of confidence and when we don’t have confidence we either don’t make decisions, or we opt for the ‘safe’ options.
+Uncertainty leads to lack of confidence and lack of confidence leads to avoiding risk and to seeking safe options.

-Brexit has spilt a huge, rotten barrel of uncertainty onto the paths of talented young people trying to decide which turn to take into their future.
-Should they still choose to study in the UK?
+Well, I fear that Brexit has just spilt a huge, rotten barrel of uncertainty onto the paths of talented young people trying to decide about their future.
+Should you still choose to study in the UK?
 What will the country be like for international students?
 Will there be new visa requirements?
-What about tuition fees and job prospects?
+What about tuition fees and job prospects after graduation?

 And hey, doesn’t Brexit show that everyone in the UK is basically racist?

 The United Kingdom is a divided country.
 That’s what newspapers have been telling us for weeks anyway.
 And that’s what today’s EU Referendum results seem to show.
 Look at the figures and you’ll see a huge divide between the regions: Scotland and Northern Ireland have predominantly voted to stay in the UK – England and Wales have decided on our behalf that we should just leave.